ImBlurryF4c3/AnomalySegmentation_CourseProjectBaseCode/README.md

 All the command used in the evaluation part can be found into [googleColab](Project_Evaluation.ipynb) file, for the training part the files can be found into [training_file](training_file) folder.

-## Project Presentation

-Our presentation related to this project can be found at [Project Presentation]() link.